renatomaia/coutil/doc/manual.md

 This section describes functions of `coutil.system` to obtain a measure of time or to wait for a particular period of time.

+### `system.nanosecs ()`

+Returns a timestamp in nanoseconds that represents the current time of the system.
+It increases monotonically from some arbitrary point in time, and is not subject to clock drift.

 ### `system.time ([mode])`

 Returns a timestamp as a number of seconds with precision of milliseconds according to the value of `mode`,